lorenmh/plutonium/prod/README.md

-node_canvas
+Plutonium App
 ===========

-A simple Node webserver to serve static files (i.e. webpages) so I can play around with the Canvas element.
-Will deploy to Heroku.
+A simple landing page to handle leads for plutonium.io